Financial-Times/edtech-load-test/README.md

 - Test duration input
 - Generate Historical uuids randomly
 - Complete refactor of code!
-- Put *Uuid.json into their own folder for neatness
+- Put `*Uuid.json` into their own folder for neatness
 - New http websocket subscription
 - User and ramp up time option in Jenkins
+- Now using sections and topics generated from uuid
+- System.getenv

 ## Notes
 - A group of `*Uuid.json` files should generate themselves due to a jenkins shell script.
-If not, you need to create `historicalUuid.json` and `realtimeUuid.json`
+If not, you need to create `historicalUuid.json`, `realtimeUuid.json`, `sectionsUuid.json`, and `topicsUuid.json`